Becoming A Foster Parent

 But God, in his infinite wisdom (and wicked sense of humor) knew what I really needed.
 He gave me a forever love, alright – in the form of my son.

 Our journey was not an easy one.
 The goal of foster care is always biological family reunification, and for over a year I continued to fall deeply in love with Jack all the while knowing he could be reunited with his family at any time.
 I wanted his parents to get their lives together and earn Jack back, but I also couldn’t imagine saying goodbye to him.

 Eventually, the Department of Child Services felt his parents had enough chances to prove themselves, and they moved his case plan to adoption.
 But that still didn’t mean forever for us – we now would move into a lengthy court battle where DCS tried to prove they were unfit parents, while the parents’ public defenders tried to prove they deserved more chances.

 This story was submitted to Love What Matters by Elizabeth Friedland of Indianapolis, Indiana.
-You can follow her journey on Instagram and her ‘Instant Mom’ podcasts (available on all platforms).
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+You can follow her journey on Instagram and her ‘Instant Mom’ podcasts.
+Join the Love What Matters family and subscribe to our newsletter.

 Read more amazing stories like this:

 ‘They chose us.
 They’re coming in two hours!’: Couple shares unexpected sibling adoption from foster care